Q&A

 Q. How do we make world leaders join?

 A. Through mass nonviolent resistance—protests, occupations, and sustained pressure on government leaders.
-Historical movements like India’s independence, the Civil Rights Movement, and Extinction Rebellion prove that people, not politicians, drive real change.
+Historical movements like India’s independence, the Civil Rights Movement, and the Arab Spring prove that people, not politicians, drive real change.

 Q. What if governments resist?